asen/smg/docs/smg-config.md

           cdef: "$ds1,100,*,$ds0,/"
 </pre>

-> The cdef expression can be translated as (form right to left): _Divide the value of ( the product of the 2nd ($ds1) var with 100 ) by the value of the 1st ($ds0) var_.
-Or _$ds1 \* 100 / $ds0_ in more conventional notation.
-In our case the $ds0 represents "requests/sec" and $ds1 represents "cache hits/sec".
+> The cdef expression can be translated as (form right to left): *Divide the value of ( the product of the 2nd (ds1) var with 100 ) by the value of the 1st (ds0) var*.
+Or *ds1 \* 100 / ds0* in more conventional notation.
+In our case the ds0 represents "requests/sec" and ds1 represents "cache hits/sec".
 So that expression is calculating the cache hit % (from all requests).
 Rddtool has great documentation on [RPN expressions](http://oss.oetiker.ch/rrdtool/tut/rpntutorial.en.html) and I strongly recommend reading that for anyone who wants to write cdef expressions.

 ## Interval definitions